Fifth Down Game (1940): Game

 Cornell entered the contest with 18 straight victories over a two-year period.

 Dartmouth would manage to hold off Cornell's offense for nearly the entire low-scoring game.
 Dartmouth scored first, achieving a field goal (for three points) in the fourth quarter.

 Finally, with less than a minute left in the game, Cornell got the ball on Dartmouth's six-yard line.
 Cornell expected to have four chances to win the game.
 On its first down, fullback Mort Landsberg gained three yards.
 On its second down, Cornell halfback Walt Scholl managed to run the ball to the one-yard line.
-On the third down, Mort Landsberg tried to run up the middle but did not gain more than a few inches.
+On the third down, Landsberg tried to run up the middle but did not gain more than a few inches.

 On the fourth down, Cornell was penalized for delay of game, and referee Red Friesell spotted the ball just over the 5-yard line in order to replay the fourth down.
 With nine seconds left on the clock, quarterback "Pop" Scholl threw an incomplete pass into the end zone.

 Normally, the ball would have gone to Dartmouth, which would have used up the remaining seconds and won the game, 3–0.
 Following the fourth down, linesman Joe McKenney had signaled that it was first down and that the ball should go to Dartmouth at the 20 yard line.
 Referee Friesell, erroneously believing it was now fourth down, placed the ball on the six-yard line, granting Cornell a "fifth" down.

 Making the most of the unexpected opportunity, quarterback Scholl threw a touchdown pass to William Murphy, and following the extra-point kick, Cornell won the game 7–3.